TWM LESSON PLAN

 6. Evaluate two of the following scenes or groups of scenes from the movie from the standpoint of historical fiction and its need to both tell a good story and communicate a sense of what historians believe actually happened: (1) The scenes showing lobbyists employed by Secretary of State Seward trading government jobs for votes on what today seems such an obvious human rights issue; (2) Thaddeus Stevens' speech to the House in which he states that he only believes in equality or the races before the law, not equality of the races in all things; (3) the basement conversation between Lincoln and Stevens about their competing proposals for reconstruction; (4) the first scene in the movie in which black Union soldiers are in hand-to-hand combat with Confederates and (5) the scene in which Thaddeus Stevens brings a copy of the Amendment to his mixed-race housekeeper/mistress.

 TWM suggests that teachers require students to use several sources, both from the Internet and from books, and that selected responses be presented orally to the class by the students who wrote them and discussed in class.
-During the discussion it will be beneficial to cite to the class the comments by Eric Foner and Steven Speilberg about historical fiction set out in the Supplemental Materials.
+During the discussion, it will be beneficial to cite to the class the comments by Eric Foner and Steven Spielberg about historical fiction set out in the Supplemental Materials.

 This Learning Guide written by James Frieden and last updated on September 8, 2014.